Getting Started

 ChatGPT EDU

 OpenAI's GPT models via Penn's institutional agreement — data protections built in.
 All 1Ls have accounts, plus Littleton Fellows and 1L TAs.
 Faculty and staff can request access — email ITShelp@law.upenn.edu.
+Penn’s deployment does not currently enable Codex or OpenAI API access.
+OpenAI’s EDU offering can include those features, but Penn hasn’t turned them on — for OpenAI’s agentic tools, faculty need a personal Plus/Pro/Business/Enterprise subscription.

 Penn Law ITS guide (Penn Law access only)Claude